IMsumitkumar/python-basics-QnA/Functions.md

 In summary, a class can be made callable by defining a special method named `__call__`.
 This method is invoked when the class is called like a function.
 The `__call__` method should take at least one argument, which is the instance of the class, and it can also take other arguments based on the requirement.
 This method can be used to define the behavior of the class when it's called like a function.

-### why do we need init and How do you use the "init" method to initialize a class?
+### Q: why do we need init and How do you use the "init" method to initialize a class?

 The `__init__` method, also known as the constructor method, is a special method in Python classes that is automatically called when an instance of the class is created.
 It is used to initialize the attributes of the class and set them to their default values.